 Thursday 10 October, 12pm – 6pm

 Ni sa bula!
 During the 2019 Spring Holidays, for one day only, Campbelltown Arts Centre will be hosting a special Fiji Day family event celebrating the connected vibrancy of Fijian culture and the Marama Dina exhibition.
 The gallery will be overflowing with short workshops and performances led by artists in the exhibition, including: masi decorating, adornment making and tattoo drawing.
-In addition to the workshops, there will be curator tours of the exhibition, games, film showings and a 3pm and 5pm Kiddies Cushion Concert performance from Matavai Pacific Cultural Arts, Pauliasi, Illisavani and MC Trey.
+In addition to the workshops, there will be curator tours of the exhibition, games, film showings and at 3pm and 5pm Kiddies Cushion Concert performances from Matavai Pacific Cultural Arts, Pauliasi, Ilisavani and MC Trey.